 12/19 Meeting: Did not have time to cover.
 Discuss in 1/16 meeting.

 1/11 Stakeholder Update: Ameren already includes categories of health and safety reporting; stakeholders are ok with the other utilities using the same reporting.

+1/16 Meeting: Nicor Gas will cross-reference their list of categories with what Ameren uses.
+PG/NSG and ComEd will also review.
+Matt will send Jean the list of categories.

 Number of EE program participants that were weatherized and received a health and safety update